 Thus, an independent examiner ...

-Private sector psychologists who conduct independent psychological evaluations (IPE) ...
+Private sector psychologists who conduct independent psychological examinations (IPE) ...

 The big difference between a VA exam and an IPE is the independent examiner's freedom to conduct a comprehensive exam without interference from VA or an MDE company.